 Alice L. Brown

-From 2013 - 2016, Ms Brown convened the annual Public Interest Law Gathering (PILG) (www.publicinterestlawgathering.com) and she currently serves on the boards of Section27, a highly respected South African public interest law centre, Corruption Watch, Jacana Literary Foundation and Keystone Accountability (UK).
+From 2013 - 2016, Ms. Brown convened the annual Public Interest Law Gathering and she previously served on the boards of Section27, a highly respected South African public interest law centre, Corruption Watch, Jacana Literary Foundation and Keystone Accountability (UK).
 She is also a member of the Council on Foreign Relations and the Institute of Directors in Southern Africa.
 Her consultancy assignments have included work for, amongst others, the Legal Resources Centre (South Africa), TrustAfrica (Senegal), the International Senior Lawyers Project (NY/London) and the Medtronic Foundation (Minnesota).